 Cambodian Beef Skewers Recipe – How To Make Sach Ko Ang

-In Cambodia, these skewers are typically grilled over coals in a clay brazier, which is how I cook them, however, you can use your home barbecue.
+In Cambodia, these skewers are typically grilled over coals in a clay brazier, which is how I cook them, however, you can use your home barbecue or grill.

 We use Coconut Charcoal BBQ Briquettes for our little grill.
 They are great, long-burning briquettes that are made from coconut shells.